2023 Tucson mayoral election

 The 2023 Tucson mayoral election was held on November 7, 2023, to elect the mayor of Tucson, Arizona.
 Primary elections were held on August 1.
 Incumbent Democratic mayor Regina Romero won re-election to a second term in office.

+This election coincided with City Council elections in Ward 1, 2, and 4, which incumbent Democrats won.
+It was also accompanied by the passage of Proposition 413, which would raise the salaries of the mayor and members of the City Council.